scorpiocavalier/m3-7-node--async-await/README.md

 ---

+## Exercise 0

+A few vanilla JS Promises (no helper modules).
+Details are in `exercise-0.js`.

+---

+## NOTE on the rest of the exercises

+The exercises below ask you to `return` the output of the Promises.
+In order to see the result of the promise, you can temporarily output via a console.log the data WITHIN the promise chain (in its own `.then`).

+You are `return`ing the value, because you will need this functionality in a later exercise.

+If you console.log the the function call, you will not see the result as console.log doesn't wait for the promise to be resolved to execute.

 ## Calling APIs
 In order to do these exercises, you will need to know more about the [JSON format](https://www.digitalocean.com/community/tutorials/how-to-work-with-json-in-javascript).